telerik/winforms-docs/telerik-presentation-framework/printing-support/radprintdocument/watermark.md

 # Watermark

-The RadPrintDocument has a build in watermark support.
-The RadPrintDocument supports both text watermark and image watermark.
+The RadPrintDocument has a built in watermark support.
+The RadPrintDocument supports both text and image watermarks.

 To get the watermark to show you have to set it up using the __Watermark__ property: